-- Search the REV listings of Partner Installers: Search the Partner Installer Directory for your zipcode or town name.
+- Search the REV listings of Partner Installers: Search the Partner Installer Directory for your zip code or town name.
 You’ll get a list of the closest installers to choose from.

-- The solar installer comes and assess your home and solar potential at no obligation: The Partner installer will come to your home and assess your electrical needs, as well as your home’s solar potential (the amount of sunshine that hits your home, among other factors).
+- The solar installer comes and assesses your home and solar potential at no obligation: The Partner installer will come to your home and assess your electrical needs, as well as your home’s solar potential (the amount of sunshine that hits your home, among other factors).
 The Partner installer will then provide a written proposal outlining the appropriate system for your needs and what the rebated cost will be, at no obligation to you.

 - You accept the proposal and place a deposit

 - The installer files a permit application on your behalf with the Vermont Public Service Board: New legislation stipulates expedited permitting for PV systems under 15kWh, so often this step won’t take any time at all.

 - Installation is scheduled; work on a typical 5kWh system takes around 3-4 days.

 - You’re going solar!